xxtesaxx/Tube-Bricks/README.md

 # Tube-Bricks
-Tube Bricks is a simple to use text generator for YouTube.
+Tube Bricks is a simple to use YouTube Description Generator.
 Add text bricks, separators and start mixing them to create the desciption for your next YouTube video.

 ## Bricks
 Bricks are one of the main components of this App.
 Every Brick has a title and the text itself.
 Titels are used to organise and find your bricks.
 The list on the left side is searchable so you can find and edit a specific brick quicker.
 The text of the brick is used to generate the description in the Generator tab.